Scottie-Houghton/reading-notes/README.md

 2. We're all learning and growing in this world; be inspired by those around you and help each other reach your goals.
 3. Success requires effort; no pain, no gain.

 This was my first site built during my time in the Code Fellows program.
-It can be found along with all my other projects at my [GitHub site](https://github.com/Scottie-Houghton/).
+It can be found along with all my other projects at my [GitHub portfolio page](https://github.com/Scottie-Houghton/).